dpmerrell/dpmerrell.github.io/_posts/2020-09-04-pluralism.markdown

     - Violence between leftists and right wingers
         * Portland, OR
         * Kenosha, WI
-    - Closest historical analogy: clashes between leftists and fascists in Weimar Germany.
+    - Historical analogy: clashes between leftists and fascists in Weimar Germany.
     - Trump contested election scenario

 * History makes it clear that liberal democracy is the exception -- not the norm.